Zveaga/Libft/README.md

 |[ft_strtrim](https://github.com/Zveaga/Libft/blob/master/ft_strtrim.c) -> trim a character set from a string|

 ## Remarks

-This was my very first C project, therefore there will be room for improvement and the code might not be the most efficient.
-As I will progress with other C projects, more functions will be added.
-As my coding skills increase, the current functions will also be improved.
-You might ask yourselves why spending all the time to tediously recode these functions?
+This was my very first C project, therefore, there will be room for improvement, and the code might not be the most efficient.
+As I progress with other C projects, more functions will be added, and as my coding skills increase, the current functions will also be improved.
+You might ask yourself why spend all the time to tediously recode these functions?
 That was my question too when I started the project.
 It only became obvious when I completed it.
 Reverse-engineering all these functions taught me about data structures such as arrays and linked lists.
 It also introduced me to basic memory and string manipulation.